-The shrub called jatropha (Jatropha curcas) is often touted as the ideal biofuel crop because it can be grown with ease on 'waste lands', a virtue espoused in a recent article in Scientific America:

-"Jatropha seems to offer the benefits of biofuels without the pitfalls.
-The plants favour hot, dry conditions and hence are unlikely to threaten rain forests.
+The shrub called jatropha (Jatropha curcas) is often touted as the ideal biofuel crop because it can be grown with ease on 'waste lands', a virtue espoused in a recent article in Scientific America:1 conditions and hence are unlikely to threaten rain forests.
 There is no trade-off between food and fuel either, because the oil is poisonous."